emmanuelosayame/internship-dashboard-/README.md

 ## How to Use the Project

-After opening the project on (http://localhost:3000) Enter the following login credentials,
+After opening the project on http://localhost:3000 Enter the following login credentials,
 `email` techradicals@gmail.com and
 `password` techradicals

 This should open to Dashboard.
 From the left, navigate to apprenticeship.
 There you should be able to create a new apprenticeship and customize it.

-This figma file is an accurate representation of what the project looks like. `figma file` (https://www.figma.com/file/1zZlTp8xg1NBXqO61WCPwJ/Radical-X-Platform?node-id=1%3A25)
+This [figma file](https://www.figma.com/file/1zZlTp8xg1NBXqO61WCPwJ/Radical-X-Platform?node-id=1%3A25) is an accurate representation of what the project looks like.

 ## Credits